 We’ve all heard the basic tips like, forgo your daily coffee and you can save more than $1000!
 Or pack your lunch.
 Buy in bulk.
 Take a stay-cation.
 Earn more.
 All good ideas.
-But as we look ahead to 2019, are there any new ideas out there?
+But as we look ahead, are there any new ideas out there?
 Is there another way to look at our money-in money-out equation that will leave us with more in than out?
 Here are a few tips that might help you save some cash:

 Yep – take a Zen approach to your dollars and you might be surprised what you find.
 We make 95% of our decisions using mental short-cuts or rules of thumb.
 That is, we act without thinking too much about it.
 When that translates to spending that can mean bad habits hitting our hip pockets.
 For example, consider your weekly food shop.
 How often do you grab the same set of food items and have you ever thought of why?
 Could there be a cheaper way to eat well each week?